wazuh/wazuh-documentation/source/deb.rst

 .. note:: This is respository are available for arch i386 and x86_64

-Add the repository for Ubuntu (available distributions are Precise, Trusty and Utopic)
+Add the repository for Ubuntu (available distributions are Precise, Trusty, Utopic, Vivid, Wily)
 --------------------------------------------------------------------------------------

 Type the next command